The SSH Training Discovery Toolkit provides an inventory of training materials relevant for the Social Sciences and Humanities.

 Free online courses from Delft University of Technology on edX

 Delft University of Technology is the largest and oldest technological university in the Netherlands.
 Our research is inspired by the desire to increase fundamental understanding, as well as by societal challenges.
 We encourage our students to be independent thinkers so they will become engineers capable of solving complex problems.
 Our students have chosen Delft University of Technology because of our reputation for quality education and research.

 DARIAH-Campus is a hosting platform and discovery framework for learning resources in the digital arts and humanities.

 |OpenAIRE Training and Support

 OpenAIRE wants to shift scholarly communication towards openness and transparency and facilitate innovative ways to communicate and monitor research.
 OpenAIRE provides: open science services, training for open science and open science policies.

 OpenAIRE Support aims to train researchers, content providers, policy makers to acquire skills and competencies to Open Science practice.
 For this purpose, guides, factsheets and webinars to fostering culture change for Open Science practice have been set up, and workshops are organised, OpenAIRE Support also provides use cases of OpenAIRE services for different stakeholders.

-The PARTHENOS cluster of humanities research infrastructure projects has devised this series of training modules and resources for researchers, educators, managers and policy makers who want to learn more about research infrastructures and the issues and methods around them.
+The PARTHENOS project has created a series of training modules and resources for researchers, educators, managers and policy makers who want to learn more about research infrastructures and the issues and methods around them.
 There are also materials for trainers available.